-The educational content of the DPT is conceptually organized around seven curricular components; Scientific Foundations, Clinical Sciences, Critical Exploration, Professional Leadership and Practice, Health Care Systems and Management, Specialized Areas of Clinical Practice, and Clinical Education.
-These curricular components were designed to progress from simple knowledge to complex integration and application, involving critical thinking and clinical decision-making.
+The DPT's educational content is conceptually organized around seven curricular components; Scientific Foundations, Clinical Sciences, Critical Exploration, Professional Leadership and Practice, Health Care Systems and Management, Specialized Areas of Clinical Practice, and Clinical Education.
+The curricular components were designed to progress from simple knowledge to complex integration and application, involving critical thinking and clinical decision-making.
 Course objectives illustrate a hierarchy of learning within each academic semester and throughout the curriculum.
-The methods of instruction include strategies and tactics from both reception learning (lectures) and discovery learning (problem-based learning methodology).
-The DPT curriculum acknowledges the academic abilities of students, as evidenced by the expected student outcomes, especially the demonstration of principles of learning, problem-solving, critical thinking, clinical decision-making, and evidence-based practice.
+The instruction methods include strategies and tactics from both reception learning (lectures) and discovery learning (problem-based learning methodology).
+The DPT curriculum acknowledges students' academic abilities, as evidenced by the expected student outcomes, especially the demonstration of principles of learning, problem-solving, critical thinking, clinical decision-making, and evidence-based practice.

 All matriculated students enroll in the same courses through Spring II, although some elective options are offered.
-In Fall III, students continue with required core courses, select an advanced seminar course in a chosen clinical area of interest (adult neurorehabilitation, orthopedics or pediatrics) and select from a wide array of specialty elective options.
+Students continue with required core courses in Fall III, select an advanced seminar course in a chosen clinical area of interest (adult neurorehabilitation, orthopedics or pediatrics) and select from a wide array of specialty elective options.

 The courses in which the students are enrolled in Fall and Spring Year I are a combination of Scientific Foundations and physical therapy Clinical Sciences.
 During the initial year of study (Fall I, Spring I, Summer I), the courses are designed to reinforce one another by coordinating and integrating content using a case study approach.
-The sequence of Year I courses and those in the early part of Fall II (Part A) are further integrated in the first 8-week full time Clinical Education experience which follows in the latter part of Fall II (Part B).
+The sequence of Year I courses and those in the early part of Fall II (Part A) are further integrated with the first 8-week full-time clinical education experience, followed in the latter part of Fall II (Part B).

-During the second year, students continue the Clinical Science courses, complete the third and fourth parts of the orthopedic series, and begin course work in adult neurorehabilitation and pediatrics.
-Again, these courses are sequenced to integrate and advance previously learned material and to promote synthesis and clinical application.
+Students continue the Clinical Science courses during the second year, complete the third and fourth parts of the orthopedic series, and begin course work in adult neurorehabilitation and pediatrics.
+Again, these courses are sequenced to integrate and advance previously learned material and promote synthesis and clinical application.
 The clinical courses are coordinated across content areas to facilitate clinical application in more complex patient/client situations through the continued use of case studies, which address patients/clients with multi-system involvement.

-Upon completion of Fall and Spring Year II courses, students enter into their second full-time Clinical Education experience for 10 weeks (Summer II).
-As students progress through this assignment, they are held increasingly responsible for retaining prerequisite knowledge and skill.
-This is part of the students' professional growth process as they continue to acquire competency and familiarity with their new professional role as preparation for entry into practice as safe and effective clinicians.
+Upon completing Fall and Spring Year II courses, students enter into their second full-time Clinical Education experience for ten weeks (Summer II).
+As students progress through this assignment, they are increasingly responsible for retaining prerequisite knowledge and skill, part of the students' professional growth process.
+The students continue to acquire competency and familiarity with their new professional role as they prepare for safe and effective entry-level practice.
 The entire academic and clinical sequence of Year II prepares students for the Specialized Areas of Clinical Practice courses that occur during Fall III.
-These courses have been developed to give students the opportunity to gain greater knowledge and skill in clinical areas of interest.
-During this semester, courses emphasize critical analysis of current literature and synthesis of previous and concurrent course work into the development of a working model for evidence-based practice.
-As the final integrative course, the Terminal Clinical Experience (Spring III, 18 weeks full-time), assists the students in internalizing those behaviors consistent with the expectations of professional practice.
+These courses have been developed to allow students to gain greater knowledge and skill in clinical areas of interest.
+This semester, courses emphasize critical analysis of current literature and synthesis of previous and concurrent course work into the development of a working model for evidence-based practice.
+As the final integrative course, the Terminal Clinical Experience (Spring III, 18 weeks full-time) helps the students internalize those behaviors consistent with the expectations of professional practice.